 Important Dates for the Chairiff family

 This web page shows only a small excerpt of our Chairiff research.
-Another 153 words (11 lines of text) are included under the topic Early Chairiff History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 156 and 1567 are included under the topic Early Chairiff History in all our PDF Extended History products and printed products wherever possible.

 Chairiff Spelling Variations